vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

     ```

 1. Notice that `HEAD` is pointed to the first (initial) commit.
-    This is the start point for the course,
+    This is the start point for the learning path,
     and as you complete each lab,
     you will create your own history and commits separate from the
     solutions.